-- FIR discloses no specific allegation against the accused towards commission of cognizable offence.
+- FIR discloses no specific allegation against the accused towards the commission of the cognizable offence.

-- FIR contains bald allegation against the accused so as to prove commission of cognizable offence.
+- FIR contains bald allegation against the accused so as to prove the commission of the cognizable offence.

-State of Haryana vs Bhajan Lal, 1992 Supp (1) SCC 335; if allegation in the FIR does not disclose any offence against the accused then the court may quash the FIR.
-FIR is an information about a cognizable offence and given to the nearest officer in charge of the police station with the purpose to initiate investigation.
-Therefore, FIR should disclose the ingredients of alleged offence.
+The state of Haryana vs Bhajan Lal, 1992 Supp (1) SCC 335; if the allegation in the FIR does not disclose any offence against the accused then the court may quash the FIR.
+FIR is a piece of information about a cognizable offence and given to the nearest officer in charge of the police station with the purpose to initiate an investigation.
+Therefore, FIR should disclose the ingredients of the alleged offence.

 The supreme court has opined that the High Court should exercise its power under Section 482 CrPC very sparingly and cautiously so as to: